ThunderKey/sudoku-solver/README.md

 # Navigate to frontend directory
 cd frontend

-# Install Node.js dependencies
+# Install Node.js dependencies (run from project root)
-npm install
+pnpm install

 # Start the Vue.js development server
-npm run dev
+pnpm run dev
 ```

-**Note**: The frontend npm commands must be run from the `frontend/` directory, while Poetry commands should be run from the root directory of the project.
+**Note**: Run `pnpm install` from the project root (workspace root), but `pnpm run` commands from the `frontend/` directory.
+Poetry commands should be run from the root directory of the project.

 The application will be available at:
 - **Frontend**: http://localhost:5000